davoe2000/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 10. Add one line to this code, so that the program prints a[2] = 98, followed by a new line.

 11. Write a function that adds two numbers.

+12. Write a function that prints a buffer.